turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 By the time class begins in Week 2, these items should be completed:
 1. Iterations 0-3
+2. Project board has been updated so functionality is described as user stories
+3. Each user story includes thorough acceptance criteria
-2. Instructors have been tagged in one PR (see below)
+4. Instructors have been tagged in one PR (see below)

 <section class="note">
 ### PR review